The Happy Sage purchased this product. This article contains affiliate links - full disclosure here.

 Organic Lip Balm UK

 What is the best organic lip balm in the UK?
-I have been asked this on quite a few occasions by people who know about my obsession with natural makeup and skincare products.
+I have lost count of the times that I have been asked this question by people who know about my obsession with natural makeup and skincare products!

-There are quite a few organic lip balms available in the UK now and certainly a few that stand out for me - and one of these is Inika lip balm.
+There are tons of natural lips balms on the market now and quite a few organic lip balms are available in the UK now too.
+There are one or two that stand out for me - and one of these is Inika Organic lip balm.

-If you have read Part I of A Guide to Clean Beauty you will be familiar with the concept behind clean beauty and some of the issues in the clean beauty v mainstream products argument.
-If you have also read Part II of a Guide to Clean Beauty you will have seen the list of the ingredients that I recommend you try and avoid in your makeup and skincare products.
-One of these is ingredients derived from petroleum and they will show up on an ingredient list as mineral oil, petrolatum or paraffinium liquidum.
-Basically as ingredients they are tasteless, colourless and odourless.
-Cosmetic grade mineral oil is supposed to be a pure form without any contaminants but even so it is not something that I want to be putting on my lips all the time.
+If you have read my Guide to Clean Beauty you will be familiar with the concept behind clean beauty and some of the issues in the clean beauty v mainstream products argument.
+If you have also read my article Ingredients to Avoid in Skincare then you will have seen that one of the ingredients I recommend you try and avoid in your makeup and skincare products is petroleum.

 Yes.
-The more you use a lip product containing petroleum or mineral oil, the drier your lips will become.
+The more you use a lip product containing mineral oil, the drier your lips will become.

-This is because the mineral oil coats the lips in an air tight seal and although they feel better upon application, the lips don't have the ability to manage their own moisture balance and start to dry out.
-The more you use a lip balm containing mineral oil or petroleum the drier you lips will become.
+This is because the mineral oil coats the lips in an air tight seal, a bit like cling film.
+Although they feel better upon application, the lips don't have the ability to manage their own moisture balance and start to dry out.
+The more you use a lip balm containing mineral oil the drier you lips will become and you will find yourself needing to apply it more and more often.

 Many years ago I noticed this when I used petroleum based lip balms and after some research I changed to a natural product and after a couple of weeks had no more issues, just smooth, soft lips!

-Many people use mainstream lip balms containing mineral oils and have no problems, however petrolatum based ingredients can also cause allergic reactions in those with sensitive skin.
+Many people use mainstream lip balms containing mineral oils and have no problems, however petroleum based ingredients can also cause allergic reactions in those with sensitive skin.

-I started using Inika Organic lip balm some months ago as I found wearing a mask made my lips dry out and was on the look out for more organic beauty products to try.
-Inika is an Australian based company but has a UK office and website too.
+I started using Inika Organic lip balm some months ago as I was on the look out for more organic beauty products to try.
+Inika Organic is an Australian based company but has a UK office and website too.
 They have won over 40 awards for innovation and excellence and also won the Best Skincare Brand in the Organic Beauty Awards' 2020.
-Their products are certified vegan and cruelty free.
+Their products are all certified vegan and cruelty free so a great place to shop if you are looking for a vegan lip balm.

 I have listed the ingredients of the Inika lip balm in a format that most people will understand, without the legal INCI name.
 Congratulations to Inika however as they are one of a few companies who put more information on their ingredient lists to help customers identify what is in their products.